patoman007/design-patterns/Readme.md

   Provides a unified interface to a set of interfaces in a subsystem.
   Facade defines a higher level interface that make the subsystem easier to use.

+- ### __Template Method Pattern__
+  Define the skeleton of an algorithm in a operation, deferring some steps to subclasses.
+  Lets subclasses redefine certain steps of an algorithm without changing it structure.

 # License

 This project is available under the MIT license.
 See the __LICENSE__ file for more info.